Out of all the usability research methods, Usability Tests (UTs) are by far the most rewarding.

 Sound too much like hard work?
 Not really.
 Keep it simple but focused.

 After the first couple of sessions, it will start to feel natural to sit back and observe quietly.
-It will help you to slowly adapt to your users and their behaviors and ultimately be able to translate all that into your product to ultimately offer a better experience.
+It will help you to slowly adapt to your users and their behaviours and ultimately be able to translate all that into your product to ultimately offer a better experience.

 Usability test in a nutshell